School Science Lessons

 It is used in shiny coin alloys, nickel plating, and in "silver" cutlery stamped "EPNS" (electroplated nickel silver), that has a shiny metal protective coating.

-It reacts with dilute HCl or H2SO4 to form H2 and metal ion and reacts with concentrated oxidizing acids, HNO3 or H2SO4 to produce high oxidation number ions, and sulfur dioxide SO2 or nitrogen dioxide, NO2.
+It reacts with dilute HCl or H2SO4 to form H2 and metal ion and reacts with concentrated oxidizing acids, HNO3 or H2SO4 to produce high oxidation number ions,

 It reacts with steam to give the oxide and hydrogen gas.